 I was wrong.

 Although I was technically offered a job or two, I turned them down because they weren’t a good fit.
 So I wallowed in self-pity.
-I complained to my family and friends…and to God.
+I complained to my family and friend—and to God.

 Unwilling to Trust

-Yes, truth be told, I was very angry with God for not providing a job for me the day after I received my college diploma.
+To be honest, I was very angry with God for not providing a job for me the day after I received my college diploma.

 “Do my bachelor’s degree, GPA, work experience, volunteer experience, and relevant skills have zero value?”
 I continued whining to Him.
 “Why did I bother going to college if I wasn’t going to get a good job as a result?
 Why did I bother finding internships and summer jobs if none of them were going to impress employers?
 Why did I bother reading my textbooks, writing lengthy research papers, and studying for exams if my GPA was going to have zero impact on my ability to find a legit job?”